ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 data in the Privacy Pass protocol.
 The framework provides a policy that states that these interfaces be implemented (for example, by clients and servers) to be considered valid entities in the Privacy Pass ecosystem.
+The interfaces wrap the Privacy Pass API functions detailed in
+{{draft-davidson-pp-protocol}} to provide functionality in the many-many ecosystem consisting of clients and servers.

 The interfaces have three configurable fields.
 The `Visibility` field indicates that the interface is either contactable externally